Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 Copy Formula: is used to specify whether to copy formula or values from the worksheet.
 Use "TRUE" to copy formula, otherwise "FALSE" to copy values.

 Copy Sheet Name: should be set to checked if you want the newly created copy to have the same name as the original.
-The Copy Sheet Name option is visible only if you are creating a new workbook by specifying a Target File that is different from the Original File.
+The Copy Sheet Name option is visible only if you are creating a new workbook by specifying an output that is different from the input file.
 This is because a Workbook file (XLS) can only have uniquely named sheets.
 This parameter is typically only used when the Original Sheet specifies the sheet by an index number.

 Target Sheet specifies the name or index of the sheet to copy data to.